mengshuos/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [g/GROUP]…​`

+#### Notes:
-* Edits the person at the specified `INDEX`.
+>* Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+>* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+>* Existing values will be updated to the input values.

 <div markdown="block" class="alert alert-warning">